-The Govt.nz project takes a new approach to design and development which borrows from the user-centred, agile, iterative development techniques implemented successfully in the private sector to deliver effective online products that customers use.
-The project applies those techniques to government information being delivered online.
+The Govt.nz project took a new approach to design and development, borrowing from the user-centred, agile, iterative development techniques implemented successfully in the private sector to deliver effective online products that customers use.
+The project applied those techniques to government information being delivered online.

 Past team members

 Aimee was Content Designer Lead for Govt.nz.
 She's been playing with websites and communicating complex information simply for the better part of a decade.
 Since moving to New Zealand, she's worked at organisations like the Science Media Centre, NIWA and LINZ.
 She likes craft beer, social enterprise, motorbikes and giggling at her dog.

 AliG was a designer and front-end developer for the Govt.nz project.
 She’s been designing and building websites for people since 1996, and has learned quite a bit since then.
 Ali works as a contractor and does UX, IA, RWD, design, HTML, CSS, a bit of JS, accessibility and government web standards compliance, browser testing, CMS training and writing for the web.
 She thinks she has the best job in the world – a perfect mix of logic and creativity - and she thinks the Govt.nz project is pretty darned awesome.

 Alison Jack is a Senior Advisor Online Services in the Ministry for Social Development.
 She was product owner on the Work and Income website redevelopment project (and is currently doing the same role on the project to redevelop the StudyLink website).
 She was previously seconded to work on the development of Govt.nz as part of the content team.

 Govt.nz Communications & Marketing Advisor, Andrea has nearly 20 years experience in the marketing and comms space here in the great NZ.
 She loves getting people to listen and interact with whatever project she's working on.
 "Quietly" is not a path she follows often.